How to place images in letters with Photoshop

 Step 3: Resize and move the text with Free Transform

-To resize the text, go up to the Edit menu in the Menu Bar and choose Free Transform:
+To resize the text, go to Edit > Free Transform.

 Choosing Free Transform from Photoshop's Edit menu.